The Lesser Blessed (film): Release

-In February 2013, Monterey Media brought the US distribution rights from Entertainment One.
+In February 2013, Monterey Media brought the United States distribution rights from Entertainment One.
 The film was released in Toronto on May 31, 2013, and in Montréal, Winnipeg, Edmonton and Ottawa the week after.
 The film was released in the United States on home entertainment (DVD and Video on Demand) on June 25, 2013.

 Accolades

 Doron garnered a Canadian Screen Award nomination for Best Adapted Screenplay at the 1st Canadian Screen Awards.
 Kiowa Gordon won best supporting actor at American Indian Film Festival for his role in the film.